murillodigital/murillodigital/content/good_reads/snowball.md

-# A scale of business beyond dreams
+# A scale of business beyond imagination

 Probably one of the most eye-opening insights to me from reading Mr. Buffett's fascinating life, particularly as his fame and wealth progressed, is the dimension at which global business operates.
 I have started companies and have worked with startups as well as Fortune 500s and have spent time with CEOs and CTOs, but it seems to me I haven't yet really been able to experience to topmost circles of power and influence.
 Spheres exist of extreme wealth, there is a scale of business and lifestyle beyond what most of us have the ability to explore.